Skip to content

 annotations:

-summary: "SMG cluster has fewer than 3 nodes"
+summary: "SMG cluster has fewer than expected peer connections"

 - alert: SMGNodeDown